10-3-pursuit/project-startup-challenge-fullstack/README.md

 #### Planning Deliverables

-In the readme.md your Frontend Github Repo:
+In the readme.md your Frontend Github Repo, you will create:

-- You will create an visual ERD of your table(s) for your database
+- A visual ERD of your table(s) for your database
-- You will create at least 5 User Stories
+- At least 5 User Stories
-- You will create 2 User Personas showcasing users with similar but different needs
+- 2 User Personas showcasing users with similar but different needs

 Post your Github repo address on your team channel in Slack.

-1. Go over what your group norms will be and Post your Group Norms Link in the team Slack channel.
+1. Go over and notate what your group norms will be and Post your Group Norms Doc Link in the team Slack channel.

 1. You will create wireframes for each view of the application.
 Try to include responsive wireframes as well.